Njihia413/argus-ai-secure-poc/frontend/memory-bank/progress.md

     *   Ensure consistent search/filter patterns and input sizing across all data tables (User table filters implemented via `toolbar` prop).
     *   Ensure consistent use of confirmation dialogs (styling and behavior) for critical actions across the application.
     *   Review all data tables for column relevance.
+    *   User experience for the local Python USB helper application (e.g., clear instructions if it's not running, connection status indication).

 ## Next Steps
 1. Short Term